AlTimofeyev/pypalex/README.md

 ~/path/to/image/dir >
 ~/path/to/image/dir > palex -f image.JPEG image2.png
 ```
-The above examples are meant to show how a user can navigate to a direcotry with images, or at least relatively close to a directory with images, and then use PyPalEx with the `-f --files` option.
+The above examples are meant to show how a user can navigate to a direcotry with images, or at least relatively close to a directory with images, and then use PyPalEx with the `-f --files` option and relative file path(s).

 <br>